The Practice

 We develop rituals that help groups connect and focus at a deeper level.
 For example, the Participants of the Minds Studio agreed to light a candle at the beginning of the Focus stage of each Practice, as a symbol of the spark of curiosity driven learning.
 The candle remains active until The Closing of the Practice.

-We are a Community of Practice that helps other organisations to design and develop Community of Practice.
+We are a Community of Professionals who help organisations to design and develop Communities of Practice.
 Therefore, we consider our work a living organism and not a closed product or service.
 We aim to develop and improve it continuously with all our stakeholders.